 Points of Sale

-In Joensuu, you can purchase tickets at Prisma and at all R-Kioski’s.
+In Joensuu, you can purchase tickets at Prisma and at all R-kioski’s.
 You can check your nearest points of sale on each of the ticket sellers’ websites.
+During the festival week, tickets can also be purchased from Wednesday to Friday at the Rokkikontti kiosk located inside the courtyard of Joensuu Art Museum Onni.

 Ilosaarirock VIP offers an exclusive and unforgettable way to experience the festival.
 Our VIP customers gain access to restricted VIP areas near the festival’s Main Stage and Main Tent.
 Comfortable seating areas and exclusive drink menus available only to our VIP customers are just a few of the perks that come with the Ilosaarirock VIP experience.